Glossary for business users of the Power BI service

 Power BI Premium.
 The shape of the icon that signifies a workspace is a Premium capacity workspace.

 Dimensions are categorical (text) data.
 A dimension describes a person, object, item, product, place, and time.
-In a dataset, dimensions are a way to group measures into useful categories.
+In a semantic model, dimensions are a way to group measures into useful categories.
 For our skateboard company, some dimensions might include looking at sales (a measure) by model, color, country/region, or marketing campaign.

 drill up, drill down, drillthrough